-- Cochrane Collaboration formally recognizes behavioral medicine. - SBM Past-President Kelly Brownell, PhD, FSBM, named one of Time Magazine's 100 Most Influential People in the World for childhood obesity work. - Robert D. Kerns, PhD, FSBM, becomes the first national program director for pain management for the Department of Veterans Affairs (VA).
+- Cochrane Collaboration formally recognizes behavioral medicine field. - SBM Past-President and Fellow Kelly Brownell, PhD, named one of Time Magazine's 100 Most Influential People in the World for childhood obesity work. - SBM Fellow Robert D. Kerns, PhD, becomes the first national program director for pain management for the Department of Veterans Affairs (VA).

-- Future SBM President Bonnie Spring, PhD,

-FSBM, develops online evidence-based

-behavioral practice training resources.

-- Joint Commission on the Accreditation of Healthcare Organizations adopts inpatient tobacco cessation measures developed by SBM members.

-- OBSSR publishes The Contributionsof Behavioral and Social Sciences

-Research to Improving the Health of the

-Nation: A Prospectus for the Future.
+- Bonnie Spring, PhD, SBM Fellow and eventual president, develops www.ebbp.org. - Joint Commission on the Accreditation of Healthcare Organizations adopts inpatient tobacco cessation measures developed by SBM members. - OBSSR publishes The Contributionsof Behavioral and Social Sciences Research to Improving the Health of the Nation: A Prospectus for the Future.

-Charles Abraham, DPhil, and Susan Michie, DPhil, FSBM, introduce a taxonomy of behavior change techniques.
+Charles Abraham, DPhil, and Susan Michie, DPhil, SBM Fellow, introduce a taxonomy of behavior change techniques.